cedar-policy/cedar-local-agent/README.md

     .expect("Logging Failed to Start, Exiting.");
 ```

 To filter authorization event logs, provide a log config to the authorizer with a `FieldSet` which includes the fields that are to be logged.
+By default if not explicitly configured, no fields will be logged.

 Sample usage of logging everything within the authorization request:
 ```rust